 - When crust has finished cooking, pour egg and sausage mixture over the crust.

 - Serve hot.
 If you would like to serve it later, cool in refrigerator, and then cover, and keep stored in fridge.
-Reheat.
+Reheat before serving.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.